-Von Essen Bank GmbH qualifies as a disposal group as defined in IFRS 5 'Non-current Assets Held for Sale and Discontinued Operations'.
-The assets and liabilities included in the subsidiary are reclassified and presented in separate line respectively in 'Assets classified as held for sale' and 'Liabilities classified as held for sale' in the consolidated balance sheet.
-In accordance with IFRS 5, comparative information is not adjusted in the consolidated balance sheet.
+Von Essen Bank GmbH qualified as a disposal group as defined in IFRS 5 'Non-current Assets Held for Sale and Discontinued Operations'.
+The assets and liabilities included in the subsidiary were reclassified and presented in separate line respectively in 'Assets classified as held for sale' and 'Liabilities classified as held for sale' in the 2018 consolidated balance sheet.